International Student Support and Services

 What Does The Letter Say?

-It will state your name, confirm that you are a candidate for graduation, and provide the term and date for the ceremony.
+It states your name, confirms eligibility for graduation, and states the term and date for the ceremony.
 It will be signed by a staff member in the UWG Registrar's Office.

 What Should Your Visitors Prepare?